The Ultimate Audio Visual Checklist for Planners that Are Afraid of Technology

 When selecting projection screens take into consideration the aspect ratio.
 Presentation screens are 4:3 format or 16:9 format (wide screen), so talk with your client to ensure presentations are designed in the same format as the projection screens.
 Depending on the size of your space, you’ll need a projector that makes sense.
 You’ll need a projector with more lumens (brightness) if there are windows or lots of light in the room but your A/V provide should be able to recommend a projector for the job.

-Ensure you have the audio essentials.
+3. Ensure you have the audio essentials.

 For house sound and external sound systems that are brought in, make sure there’s a decent size soundboard or mixer.
 Based on the needs of your client, your A/V provider can suggest a soundboard that can handle multiple microphone inputs and computer inputs.
 Plan on having video playback from a computer and include a Direct Box to help balance audio going to the soundboard/ mixer and prevent hum and buzzing.

-We’ve all attended events where it was tough to hear the presenters.
 Include a PA with enough speakers around the room, so that audio isn’t an issue.
 If you have music that is a key element of the program or performances on stage, you will need a more robust sound system.

 Include a mix of wireless lavalier microphones, handheld microphones, and one hardwired microphone on a podium or stand on stage (in general, four to eight maximum).
 But don’t go crazy, too many microphones can be hard to manage.